 - Trip the long soldering tips to which you will connect the main wires and fold the other 2 tabs.

 - Solder the tabs and connect to PCM wires as described below

-Next we need to reconnect the PCM wire, just simply solder the white and black where to the negative side of the batteries.
+Next, we need to reconnect the PCM wire, just simply solder the white and black where to the negative side of the batteries.
 When done you will have a similar result as below.
-As last we need to adjust the taps for the main wires from the Lumea.
+As of last we need to adjust the taps for the main wires from the Lumea.
 I have chosen to cut them to the right size so I could reconnect the original connectors, but I have to say, they sit a bit loose, so you might want to solder them also.